FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 ## Advanced Calls

-Calls forward gas and may push Native Assets into contracts as well.
+All calls forward a gas stipend, and may additionally forward one native asset with the call.

 Here is an example of how to specify the `gas`, [Native `asset_id`](./native_assets.md) and `amount` to forward: